lerno/compiler-benchmark/README.md

 - [C#](https://docs.microsoft.com/en-us/dotnet/csharp/) (using `mcs`), and
 - [Java](https://www.oracle.com/java/) (using `javac`).

-A subset of these can be installed on Ubuntu (tested on 20.04) via the script `./install-compilers-on-ubuntu-20.04.sh` in this repo.
+A subset of these can be installed on Linux via the script `./provision.sh`.

 ## Install Python 3 packages